-If you find yourself squinting during your book club meetings or experiencing frequent headaches that require you to pause during daily tasks to rest your eyes, you may want to update your eyeglasses.
+If you find yourself squinting during your book club meetings or experiencing frequent headaches that require you to pause during daily tasks to rest your eyes, you may want to update your prescription eyeglasses.

 While some of us may not even notice our prescription has changed, there are a number of obvious (when you know what to look for) signals that our specs could use a refresh.
 Keep an eye out for these eight signs that you may need new glasses.

 When your eyeglasses aren’t providing that crisp, clear vision that they used to, it’s probably time to update your glasses prescription.

 Sometimes blurry vision will call for fresh eyeglasses with multifocal lenses like bifocals or trifocals.
 If your text messages are starting to appear fuzzy but your long-distance vision is still good, progressive lenses could be a great upgrade.
 Or maybe it’s just time to introduce reading glasses to the mix.